EdgeTX/.github/CONTRIBUTING.md

  * Code should be formatted as per the `.clang-format` in the repo root.
 If you are modifying existing code, try to fit in with any style (i.e. camelCase, indentation) where resonable.
 Don't be afraid to reformat a block of code to match the autoformatter as there is a lot of legacy code in the codebase.

  * Please keep Pull Requests single focus - i.e. if you are adding a feature for say colorlcd radios, do not incorporate a bugfix for B&W screens in that PR...
 It is better to have multiple, smaller, single focus PRs than larger, "spaghetti" , PRs, and this will make the testing and merge review quicker and easier.

+ * Pull Requests are generally squash merged, so there is no need to flatten your work before merge.
+It would be appreciated if the PR is held back for any significant duration if you would periodically rebase it against the main development branch, especially if any merge conflicts arise.

+ * We are using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for PR titles, so please keep this in mind when titling your PR.
+Where possible, please keep PR titles between 50 and 72 characters.

  * GitHub (and to some extent `git`) doesn't like files that don't have a newline at the end of file... don't be that person that makes me fix that up when I see that annoying red mark in the review screen :laughing: